Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 Most of these purchases are one-time payments.

 Winner: tie - this pretty much depends on your business model and requirements.
-We can't make a judgement here because you're going to have to make an assessment of your situation and decide what model works best for you.
+We can't make a judgment here because you're going to have to make an assessment of your situation and decide what model works best for you.

 9. Shopify Pros and Cons